Jbleezy/BO1-Reimagined/README.md

 ### Deadshot
 * Increased cost from 1000 to 1500
 * 2x headshot damage (stacks with Double Tap)
-* Move at normal speed when aiming
+* Move faster when aiming

 ### Mule Kick
 * Removed from Nacht Der Untoten